Hours Of Operation of Each Terminals

 It is easy to find out using the interactive map on LAX's website.
 Go to LAX Terminal Maps, and click on the Directions from LAX link.
 The LAX address information already will be input in the origin section.
 Keep the Use Address option for the first destination tab, and then just type in your destination (street address, city and state), select the route type and display options, and hit Calculate Directions to obtain the information you need.

-For short layovers, travelers can visit the LAX Theme Building and Observation Deck, which offers spectacular views of the airport and surrounding landscape.
+For short layovers, travelers can visit the Observation Deck, which offers spectacular views of the airport and surrounding landscape.
 The Observation Deck is located in the middle of the Central Terminal Area and is open the second weekend ONLY of each month on Saturdays and Sundays from 9 a.m. to 5 p.m.
-The Theme Building also houses the City Deli public cafeteria on the ground level.
 Shopping areas are located within a few miles/kilometers of LAX in the Westchester community, and several beach areas (including Venice Beach, Hermosa Beach, Manhattan Beach and Redondo Beach) are located approximately 5 to 7 miles (8 to 11 kilometers) south of the airport.
 Also, Dockweiler Beach is adjacent to LAX.
 If you want to visit one of these sites, you will need to use a taxi or other form of ground transportation, which you can find out about at Ground Transportation page.

 Depending on the length of your layover, you also may want to visit the Los Angeles Convention & Visitors Board website ( www.lacvb.com), which provides extensive information on things to do in various parts of Los Angeles.